AustinsOffice/Barely/README.md

 Barely
 ======

 A basic Wordpress theme that includes the bones for creating a Wordpress theme.
-The stuff includes Wordpress template files, easy-to-modify SCSS, Gridly (custom responsive, fluid grid), and Grunt stuff.
+The stuff includes Wordpress template files, easy-to-modify SCSS, and Gridly (custom responsive, fluid grid).

 This theme is by no means meant to be a complete, ready-to-go solution.
 I wouldn't recommend this theme unless you're a developer or you just absolutely love what you see!